josephg/egwalker-paper/reg-text.typ

 A record is inserted into this sequence by $sans("apply")(e_i)$ for an insertion event $e_i$.
 Subsequent deletion events and $sans("retreat")$/$sans("advance")$ calls may modify properties of the record, but records in the sequence are not removed or reordered once they have been inserted.

-When the event graph contains concurrent insertion operations, we use an existing CRDT algorithm to ensure that all replicas place the records in this sequence in the same order, regardless of the order in which the event graph is traversed.
+When the event graph contains concurrent insertions, we use a CRDT to ensure that all replicas place the records in this sequence in the same order, regardless of the order in which the event graph is traversed.
-Any list CRDT could be used for this purpose; the main differences between algorithms are their performance and their interleaving characteristics @fugue.
+For example, RGA @Roh2011RGA or YATA @Nicolaescu2016YATA could be used for this purpose.
-Our implementation of #algname uses a variant of the Yjs algorithm @yjs @Nicolaescu2016YATA that we conjecture to be maximally non-interleaving; we leave a detailed analysis of this algorithm to future work, since it is not core to this paper.
+Our implementation of #algname uses a variant of the Yjs algorithm @yjs, itself based on YATA, that we conjecture to be maximally non-interleaving.
+We leave a detailed analysis of this algorithm to future work, since it is not core to this paper.

 Each record in this sequence contains:
 - the ID of the event that inserted the character;